 Do you believe shoulder surgery can help you?

-Get a proper diagnosis of your condition and seek effective treatment with the help of our team at Summit Healthcare Regional Medical Center.
+Get a proper diagnosis of your condition and seek effective treatment with the help of our team at Summit Healthcare.
 Our doctors are equipped with the surgical expertise to discuss possible options for treatment of your condition, including arthroscopic alternatives for a less invasive experience.
 Call (928) 537-4375 to request a consultation visit and initial evaluation to discuss solutions for your pain and discomfort.